-In the late 1960’s, the Zodiac Killer killed five people and severely injured two others in Northern California and taunted newspapers with coded messages.
+In the late 1960s, the Zodiac Killer killed five people, severely injured two others in Northern California, and taunted newspapers with coded messages.

 Of the four cryptograms sent, only one has been definitively solved.
 It reads:

-The last eighteen letters have not been decrypted.
+The last 18 letters have not been decrypted.

 After sending the letters, the killing continued.
 On September 27, 1969, Bryan Calvin Hartnell, 20, and Cecelia Ann Shepard, 22, were stabbed at Lake Berryessa in Napa County.
-Hartnell survived eight stab wounds to the back, but Shepard died as a result of her injuries on September 29, 1969.
-In the Presidio Heights neighborhood of San Francisco, he shot and killed 29 year-old Paul Stine.
+Hartnell survived eight stab wounds to the back, but Shepard died due to her injuries on September 29, 1969.
+In the Presidio Heights neighborhood of San Francisco, he shot and killed 29-year-old Paul Stine.

 Four other murder victims are suspected to be victims of Zodiac, though these have not been confirmed.
 The killer himself claimed to have killed 37 people.